keeto/expectacle/README.md

 Expectacle comes with the following matchers by default:

-#### `toBe(value)`
+#### `toBe(expected)`

-The *identity matcher* checks whether the expectation's value is identical to the passed value.
+The *identity matcher* checks whether the actual value is identical to the expected value.
 It uses the `===` operator internally, and therefore disregards any type casting rules.

-#### `toEqual(value)`
+#### `toEqual(expected)`

-The *equality matcher* checks whether the expectation's value is equal to the passed value.
+The *equality matcher* checks whether the actual value is equal to the expected value.
 It uses the `==` operator internally, and therefore coerces types.

-#### `toBeLike(value)`
+#### `toBeLike(expected)`

-Checks whether the expected value is *similar* to the passed value.
+Checks whether the actual value is *similar* to the expected value.
 It uses a deep-comparison of keys and properties for objects.

 #### `toThrow([error])`

-Checks whether a function expected value throws an error.
+Checks whether a function throws an error.

-This matcher can be used without passing the `error` argument, in which case the matcher only checks if the expected value throws.
+This matcher can be used without passing the `error` argument, in which case the matcher only checks if the function throws.

 Optionally, one could pass an `error` argument that could either be a string, a regular expression or a constructor function:

-- If the `error` argument is a string, the `error` argument is compared against the `message` of the expected value's thrown error.
+- If the `error` argument is a string, the `error` argument is compared against the `message` of the thrown error.
-- If the `error` argument is a regular expression, the `message` of the expected value's thrown error is tested against the `error` argument.
+- If the `error` argument is a regular expression, the `message` of the thrown error is tested against the `error` argument.
-- If the `error` argument is a constructor function, the `name` property of the expected value's thrown error is compared against the `name` value of the constructor function's `prototype`.
+- If the `error` argument is a constructor function, the `name` property of the thrown error is compared against the `name` value of the constructor function's `prototype`.

 #### `toMatch(regularExpression)`

-Checks whether the expected value's string representation matches the passed `regularExpression` argument.
+Checks whether the actual value's string representation matches the passed `regularExpression` argument.

 #### `toHaveLength(length)`

-Checks whether the expected value is of the passed `length`.
+Checks whether the actual value is of the passed `length`.

 This matcher uses the `length` property if it is available (e.g., in strings, arrays, arguments and any object that has a `length` property).
-If the expected value is an object *without* a length property, this matcher check the number of keys (i.e., member/property names).
+If the actual value is an object *without* a length property, this matcher check the number of keys (i.e., member/property names).

 #### `toBeEmpty()`

-Checks whether the expected value is empty.
+Checks whether the actual value is empty.

 This matcher uses the `length` property if it is available (e.g., in strings, arrays, arguments and any object that has a `length` property).
-If the expected value is an object *without* a length property, this matcher check the number of keys (i.e., member/property names).
+If the actual value is an object *without* a length property, this matcher check the number of keys (i.e., member/property names).

 #### `toHaveMember(name)`

-Checks whether the expected value has a member (i.e., property or method) with a name corresponding to the passed argument.
+Checks whether the actual value has a member (i.e., property or method) with a name corresponding to the passed argument.

 #### `toHaveOwnMember(name)`